quantumedbox/gd-itc/README.md

-# gd-inter-c Native Library Building Plugin
+# gd-itc Native Library Building Plugin
 Interface agnostic way of writing Godot native libraries using GDScript with aim to create the easiest way for creating C libraries, both for developers and deployers of libraries